shunirr/fontsplitta/README.md

 # web-font-splitter

-This is a CLI tool for splitting fonts and generating CSS.
+This is a CLI tool for splitting fonts and generating CSS like a Google Fonts.

 ## Requirements